-Kardashians Jet Off To Costa Rica: Kim And Kourtney Leave Kanye West And Scott Disick Behind; Here’s Why
+Kardashians Jet Off To Costa Rica: Kim And Kourtney Leave Kanye West And Scott Disick Behind, Here’s Why

 A photo posted by Kris Jenner (@krisjenner) on

-Kylie Jenner was joined by her rapper boyfriend Tyga and his and Blac Chyna’s son King.
+Kylie Jenner was joined by her rapper boyfriend, Tyga, and his and Blac Chyna’s son, King.

 As well as Kanye West and Scott Disick noticeably missing from the gang, Blac Chyna and Rob Kardashian were also M.I.A. for the Kardashian’s trip.